UnstopableSafar08/DevOps/monitor_and_log/prometheus_config_dynamic_files.md

 4. **Version control**: Keep configurations in a Git repository.

-5. **Set appropriate refresh intervals**: Balance between responsiveness and load.
+5. **Set appropriate refresh intervals**: For Option 2, balance between responsiveness and resource usage.

 6. **Monitor configuration health**: Watch `prometheus_config_last_reload_successful` metric.

-7. **Document  setup**: Maintain documentation for  configuration structure.
+7. **Document your setup**: Maintain documentation for your configuration structure.

 8. **Test in staging first**: Validate changes in non-production environment.

+9. **Use meaningful file names**: Name files clearly to indicate their purpose.

+10. **Separate by environment**: Consider separate target files for production and staging.

 ---